 The original title for this devotion was “And We All Shall Be Changed.”
 That is why there is a picture of butterflies at the top.
 They completely change from being a caterpillar to a butterfly.
-When you supplement your faith, you are inviting the Holy Spirit to come in and make a change in you.
+When you strengthen your faith, you are inviting the Holy Spirit to come in and make a change in you.

 Supplement your faith with a generous provision of moral excellence, and moral excellence with knowledge, . . . and godliness with brotherly affection, and brotherly affection with love for everyone.
 2 Peter 1:5, 7